Venezuela's Chavez reappears in public, back to Cuba

 Chavez's last live public appearance had been on April 13, though he phoned state TV several times and was seen in a pre-recorded video from Havana.

-"These are not easy days, but we are warriors against adversity," he said in an address to the nation announcing a major overhaul of labor legislation.
+"These are not easy days, but we are warriors against adversity," he said in an address to the nation announcing a major overhaul of labour legislation.

 Chavez, though, looked relatively robust, albeit swollen-faced, and stood throughout his roughly half-hour address from the Miraflores presidential palace in Caracas.